ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 ### Summary

 According to a [survey](https://web.archive.org/web/20121013184631/http://www.ppg.com/en/newsroom/news/Pages/20121010A.aspx) conducted in 2012 by PPG Industries, white (21%) and black (19%) were the two most popular colours in North America followed closely by silver and grey (16% each).
 Red and blue accounted for 10 and 8% respectively.
 I decided to test this data by taking photographs of an intersection in Mississauga, Ontario and analyzing them with the help of YOLOv3 as well as OpenCV and scikit-learn libraries.
-The results of my analysis (>600 cars) can be summarized by the following  histogram figure:
+The results of my analysis (approximately 600 cars) can be summarized by the following  bar chart:

 {% include one-med-image.html center-img = '/images/2018-11-17/rgb-ac-spectrum.svg' %}